-If you're not sure whether your pet is current on their core and non-core vaccines, be sure to plan sufficient time to scan their records and book any vaccination appointments (if necessary).
+If you’re unsure whether your pet is current on their core and non-core vaccines, plan sufficient time to scan their records and book any vaccination appointments (if necessary).
 Depending on your veterinary care provider, you may have full, easy access to these records through an online portal.

 #5 Make Sure They’ve Got Identification

-In the event that your pet gets separated from you while you're away, it's crucial they're sporting some sort of identification.
-Many owners rely on the traditional collar for their dogs or cats, which details the name, contact information, and address of the owner.
+In the event that your pet gets separated from you while you’re away, it’s crucial they’re sporting some sort of identification.
+Many owners rely on the traditional collar for their dogs or cats, which details the owner’s name, contact information, and address.

 However, there are some drawbacks to this analog method.
-For instance, especially active pets can slip out of their collar on some occasions, and venturing out of the country can make it harder for someone to contact you (especially if you don't plan on buying an international phone plan).
+For instance, especially active pets can slip out of their collar occasionally, and venturing out of the country can make it harder for someone to contact you (especially if you don’t plan on buying an international phone plan).